jeffswartz/opentok-linux-sdk-samples/Configurable-TURN-Servers/README.md

 $ make
 ```

-When the `custom_audio_device` binary is built, run it:
+When the `configurable_turn_servers` binary is built, run it:

 ```
-$ ./custom_audio_device
+$ ./configurable_turn_servers
 ```

 You can use the [OpenTok Playground](https://tokbox.com/developer/tools/playground/)
 to connect to the OpenTok session in a web browser, view the stream published
-by the Custom Audio Device app, and publish a stream that the app can subscribe to.
+by the Custom TURN Servers app, and publish a stream that the app can subscribe to.
 After entering the session ID in the "Join existing session" tab of the first page
 of the Playground, click the "Advanced Firewall Control" link (near the top of
 the page) and enter the information for your custom TURN server.
 Then click